Fort Ala Nova: Investigations since 2010

 At Frauenfeld, under the direction of Mag.
 Igl and Mag.
 Leingartner, an extensive civilian Roman cemetery was discovered and investigated alongside several Lombard graves, most of which had been looted.
 Numerous cremation graves, some with rich grave goods, and a number of inhumations were uncovered.
 Preliminary analyses allow the finds to be dated to the 2nd to 4th century CE.
 The location of the graves suggested the course of a burial route, which, however, could no longer be verified due to the relatively shallow location of the finds.

 The excavation work at Alanovaplatz under the direction of Mr Scholz provided fundamental new findings.
 Two barracks buildings were almost completely recorded, and several repair phases were identified.
 However, a first Roman timber construction phase could not be confirmed.
 However, there are clear indications of an earlier settlement on the site.
 Of particular interest were finds from a late remodelling phase from the 4th/5th century, with which the conversion of a military camp into a civilian settlement area in stone construction could be clearly documented.
 Of almost sensational value is the first Austrian evidence of an Avar-era settlement within a Roman camp.
 These excavations, which were completed at the beginning of November 2010, provided numerous new findings that would shed new light on the size, location and history of Ala Nova.

 These two stratigraphic excavations and their numerous finds have been comprehensively analysed since 2012 as part of a research project by the Austrian Archaeological Institute, led by Stefan Groh.

 In November 2011, a geophysical prospection was carried out by the Central Institution for Meteorology and Geodynamics on behalf of the municipality of Schwechat and Asset One Immobilienentwicklung AG on the former site of the Schwechat brewery west of the Klein-Schwechat cemetery, where further remains of the Roman cavalry fort are suspected.
-In particular, the georadar measurements show a rectangular structure (9 × 35 m) with an apparently preserved stone floor and internal subdivisions at a depth of around 0.75 metres.
+In particular, the georadar measurements show a rectangular structure (9 × 35 m) with an apparently preserved stone floor and internal subdivisions at a depth of around 0.75 m.
 Other parallel structures and a ditch are also recognisable.